privacy-scaling-explorations/zk-kit/packages/protocols/README.md

 ```
 ## 📜 Final Note

-For full examples of how to integrate with contracts check https://github.com/appliedzkp/semaphore repository
+For full examples of how to integrate with contracts check https://github.com/appliedzkp/semaphore repository.

-For additional info check tests directory
+For additional info check tests directory.